 - Inconel X-750: Commonly used for gas turbine components including blades, seals, and rotors

 Fotofab's chemical etching process produces designs that withstand harsh indoor and outdoor environments.
-The process uses an acid (Ferric Chloride) to cut into unprotected parts of a metal surface to create a design or image formed to your project’s specifications.
+The process uses an acid (Ferric Chloride) to etch the unprotected parts of a metal surface to create a design or image formed to your project’s specifications.

 Fotofab parts are made in the USA and distributed worldwide.

 Inconel is engineered to offer a superior combination of heat resistance, high-temperature corrosion resistance, toughness, and strength.
 Other valued characteristics include: